williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

+# From Prompt Alchemy to Prompt Engineering: An Introduction to Analytic Augmentation

 A burgeoning lexicon is developing around the use of LLMs like ChatGPT and Stable Diffusion.
 Prompts, completions, chains, zero-shot, one-shot, many-shot, and fine-tuning are just a few domain specific terms that have evolved quickly over the last two years.

 As loosely described in [ChatGPT and the Analytic-Synthetic Distinction](https://www.williamcotton.com/articles/chatgpt-and-the-analytic-synthetic-distinction), there is a useful approach to prompt engineering using the historically informed terminology of analytic augmentation: